-Each year, shortly after "move-in", Fire Safety & Prevention staff go door-to-door through firstyear residence halls offering "courtesy fire inspections".
+Each year, shortly after "move-in", Fire Safety & Prevention staff go door-to-door through first-year on-campus student housing offering "courtesy fire inspections".
 Courtesy inspections are voluntary for students, but offer an opportunity for them to identify fire hazards in their rooms, and receive assistance making corrections.
 Students may also contact the Fire Safety & Prevention office at any time by either phone (434-243-1111) or email (fire-safety@virginia.edu) with questions or concerns.

-The Virginia State Fire Marshal's Office is responsible for conducting inspections of all residence halls annually.
+The Virginia State Fire Marshal's Office is responsible for conducting inspections of oncampus student housing annually.
 All student rooms are subject to inspection - any violations observed will result in a notice of violation being issued.
 Although some violations require immediate correction, most must be corrected within 30 days and are subject to re-inspection.